WatForm/fortress-journal-eval/README.md

    ```
    results in 9091 files.

-2. Generate a list of 3000 FOF problems in random order
+2. Generate a list of 3000 FOF TPTP problems in random order from the above files.
    Adjust parameters in python/get-random-file-list.py and run the script with
    ```
    python3 python/get-random-file-list.py